KannonZenetism/zenetism-field-physics/structural-physics/SP04-orientation-field-dynamics.md

 > Coherence must be achieved; dispersion need not be.

-### 10.4 Structural Bias of Expression
+### 10.4 Structural Asymmetry of Configuration Space

-Although CP₀ is symmetric and the biospiral is conserved across centropic and entropic poles, the topology of admissible expression is not symmetric.
+Although CP₀ is symmetric and the biospiral is conserved across centropic and entropic poles, the **topology of admissible expression is not symmetric**.

-Centropic expression is structurally constrained.
-Entropic expression is structurally permissive.
+Centropic expression is **structurally constrained**.
+Entropic expression is **structurally permissive**.

 Centropic motion requires multi-layer coherence across the lattice.
 Entropic motion requires only divergence from coherence.

 Therefore, the space of admissible configurations for entropic motion is broader than for centropic motion.
-This asymmetry does not imply a greater number of entropic universes, but a greater degree of internal configurational freedom within entropic trajectories.
+This asymmetry does not imply a greater number of entropic universes, but a **greater degree of internal configurational freedom** within entropic trajectories.

-Meta-cosmic pairing remains invariant: for every centropic universe, a contra-entropic universe exists.
+**Meta-cosmic pairing remains invariant:** for every centropic universe, a contra-entropic universe exists.

 However, within each paired system, the centropic trajectory occupies a narrow, high-constraint manifold, while the entropic trajectory occupies a broad, low-constraint manifold.

-Thus, our universe is ( \chi > 1 ) not because entropic universes are more numerous, but because entropic orientation inhabits a larger region of configuration space within the architecture of motion.
+Thus, our universe is ( \chi > 1 ) not because entropic universes are more numerous, but because entropic orientation inhabits a **larger region of configuration space** within the architecture of motion.

-Structural bias is therefore topological, not numerical.
+Structural bias is therefore **topological, not numerical**.

 ---